Can Southwest Airlines recover from a holiday meltdown of its own making?

 Kelleher showed O’Leary how to turn around a small and failing airline, and advised easyJet founder Stelios Haji-Ioannou on building a carrier from scratch.

-“They were certainly the model on which the European low-cost carriers based there early operations, says Tim Jeans, former managing director of Monarch Airlines.
+“They were certainly the model on which the European low-cost carriers based their early operations,” says Tim Jeans, former managing director of Monarch Airlines.
 “Single aircraft type, high utilisation, secondary gateways and simplicity as a byword were central to the success of Ryanair, easyJet and others.

 “The failure of first generation of low-cost carriers like Buzz and Debonair can be attributed to the fact that those fundamental principles were not followed.”